San Francisco Pedestrian Accident Lawyers

 In 2023, California decriminalized jaywalking.
 Regardless, pedestrians must cross the street at designated crosswalks.
 Crossing anywhere else is extremely dangerous, especially on busy roads and streets.
 No pedestrian should leave the sidewalk and head into the path of a vehicle that does not have the chance to stop.
 A marked crosswalk has lights and signals to let pedestrians and motorists see where they should cross or watch for pedestrians.

 If there is no crosswalk, then the pedestrian must take responsibility and avoid traffic accidents.
 Pedestrians must use due care while traveling.
 Jaywalking happens when a pedestrian crosses the road with no regard for the vehicles approaching them.
 If a pedestrian is jaywalking, then they may be considered to be partly negligent.
-Hence, they might receive a reduced compensation if they were jaywalking at the time of the accident.
+Hence, they might receive reduced compensation if they were jaywalking at the time of the accident.

 Yes, pedestrians do have the right of way.
 According to the California Vehicle Code, motorists must yield to pedestrian travelers.
-Pedestrians have the right of way for marked and unmarked crosswalk intersections.
+Pedestrians have the right of way at marked and unmarked crosswalk intersections.
 Pedestrians also have the responsibility to avoid going into the street in front of cars.
-If the pedestrian does walk in front of a moving car that does not have the capability to stop, then the driver has the right of way.
+If the pedestrian does walk in front of a moving vehicle that does not have the capability to stop, then the driver has the right of way.

-• Walking while under the influence of drugs or alcohol
+• Walking while under the influence of drugs or alcohol.

-• Jaywalking
+• Jaywalking.

-• Texting while driving or being otherwise distracted
+• Texting while driving or being otherwise distracted.

-• At fault for another reason
+• At fault for another reason.

 • In residential neighborhoods